8.3.1. Peak finding#

 from photutils.centroids import centroid_2dg

-from photutils.datasets import make_100gaussians_image, make_gaussian_sources_image
+from photutils.datasets import make_100gaussians_image

 from photutils.detection import find_peaks, DAOStarFinder